This article provides instructions on enabling logging in Verbum Bible Software.

 Step 2: Collect your Logs

-- Open your computer's Documents folder.
+- Open the Faithlife folder.

-- Locate the Verbum Log Files folder.
+- Open the Logs folder.

-- A folder named Verbum Log Files.zip will appear.
+- A folder named Verbum.zip will appear.

 Email Customer Support the following information along with the zipped log files: